udexon/Homoiconism/Q27_HOTRECIPE.md

   Add token to word list; run test
   Until goal is achieved at token i
 ```
+All AI programs deployed or in research are large and complex programs that have lots of runtime errors, managed by human researchers.
+Hence they are captive market to test HOTRECIPE!!

+Debug and composition are duals.
+Debug finds the first runtime error from list of words.
+Composition find the next word to add to list, can do bottom up or top down (work backwards from goal).

+Composition may involve only very small number of words in word list, but very deep nesting and large number of candidate words in database.
+Hence need to debugger simulation first.

 This is one of those inspirations that comes during sleep and got written down immediately after waking up.